You are here

 Champions of Service

-President Gloria Cordes Larson presented the Harry C. Bentley Alumni Achievement Award to James Maguire ’63 at the Reunion Weekend Rally on Saturday, June 2.
-As a trustee of the Yawkey Foundations, Maguire has been a critical champion for Bentley in securing grants that not only reflect his personal interest — access to higher education and community service — but also have helped support the strategic initiatives of the university.
-His work as a Yawkey trustee has helped to guide the foundation to its current standing as one of the most important philanthropic institutions in New England.
+President Gloria Cordes Larson presented the Harry C. Bentley Alumni Achievement Award to James Maguire ’63 (pictured above) at the Reunion Weekend Rally on Saturday, June 2.
+As a trustee of the Yawkey Foundations, Maguire has been a critical champion for Bentley in securing grants that not only reflect his personal interest — access to higher education and community service — but also advance strategic initiatives of the university.
+His work has helped guide the foundation to its current standing as one of the most important philanthropic institutions in New England.

 Upon receiving the award, Maguire was humble and humorous, singing lines from musicals that fit the occasion and acknowledging his family for their support.

-“Jim’s professional success and willingness to share his time, wisdom and expertise vividly illustrate the qualities Bentley University strives to instill in its graduates and values in its alumni,” says Vicki Vassalotti Semanie ’86, chair of the GAB.
+“Jim’s professional success and willingness to share his time, wisdom and expertise vividly illustrate the qualities that Bentley University strives to instill in its graduates and values in its alumni,” said Vicki Vassalotti Semanie ’86, chair of the GAB.

-That sentiment also extends to Steve ’73, P’10 and Chris ’73, P ’10 Manfredi, recipients of the GAB’s Award of Distinction.
+That sentiment extends to Steve ’73 and Chris ’73 Manfredi, P ’10, recipients of the GAB’s Award of Distinction.

-As an industry leader, Chris was also commended for her professional work, as well as her invaluable contributions to the life of Bentley: namely, the success of the Women’s Leadership Institute Advancement Council and the Gloria Cordes Larson Center for Women in Business.
-“Humble and sincere, she has been an enthusiastic champion whose energy has made our community stronger than ever,” says Semanie.
-Above and beyond these qualities of service is the Manfredis’ financial support as Great Benefactors, the most generous group of donors to the university.
+Crediting the alumna as humble and sincere, Semanie noted: “She has been an enthusiastic champion whose energy has made our community stronger than ever.”
+Above and beyond these qualities of service is the Manfredis’ support as Great Benefactors, the most generous group of donors to the university.

 Following in their footsteps is Shalini Chandrakanth ’18, recipient of the Emerging Alumni Leader Award.
-The Managerial Economics and Management major is now an Incoming Analyst at JP Morgan Chase & Co.
-But before she left campus, she made an indelible mark as a peer mentor, ambassador and advocate for initiatives close to her heart: gender equity, multi-culturalism, Greek life, volunteerism and a safe, positive campus space.
+The former Managerial Economics and Management major is an analyst at JP Morgan Chase & Co.
+During student days, she made an indelible mark as a peer mentor, ambassador and advocate for initiatives close to her heart: gender equity, multiculturalism, Greek life, volunteerism and a safe, positive campus environment.